wajahat36/producer_and_consumer_solution/readme.md

 - `main.cpp`: Main program file that contains the producer and consumer threads.
-- `ring_buffer.hpp`: Header file for the ring buffer class Note: This is my own implementation of ring_buffer class.
+- `ring_buffer.hpp`: Header file for the ring buffer class.
+Note: This is my own implementation of ring_buffer class.

 ## Build and Run Instructions